FarfanColin/Final_Project_avocAPP/README.md

 ## Author
-> <p align="justify"> My name is Christian Jesus Farfan Colin, I am originally from Mexico nowadays I am studying a higher diploma in Science in Computing at College of Computing and Technology (CCT), place where I was able to sharp my skills as developer. </p>
+> <p align="justify"> My name is Christian Jesus Farfan Colin, I am originally from Mexico, I studied a higher diploma in Science in Computing at College of Computing and Technology (CCT), place where I was able to sharp my skills as developer. </p>